Marinika Tepić

-Tepić was Secretary for Sports and Youth in the government of Vojvodina from 2012 to 2016 and a member of the National Assembly of Serbia from 2016 to 2020.
-Prior to joining the SSP on its formation in 2019, she was at different times a member of the League of Social Democrats of Vojvodina (Liga socijaldemokrata Vojvodine, LSV) and the New Party (Nova stranka, NOVA).
-She was re-elected to the national assembly in the 2022 parliamentary election as the list bearer for the United for the Victory of Serbia alliance of opposition parties.
+Tepić was secretary for sports and youth in the government of Vojvodina from 2012 to 2016 and has served several terms in the National Assembly of Serbia.
+Prior to joining the SSP on its formation in 2019, she was at different times a member of the League of Social Democrats of Vojvodina (LSV) and the New Party (Nova).
+She is now the leader of the SSP group in the national assembly.

+She has frequently accused Aleksandar Vučić of undermining Serbia's democratic institutions and of stealing elections to remain in power.

 Early life and career

 Tepić was born to an ethnic Romanian family in Pančevo, in what was then the Socialist Autonomous Province of Vojvodina in the Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
 She graduated from the University of Belgrade Faculty of Philology in 1995 in English and Romanian languages and, in the same year, began teaching elementary school English in Pančevo.
 She was a professional journalist from 1997 to 2009, writing and reporting for Radio 021, Danas, and the Romanian language publication Libertatea, among other outlets.
 Tepić is also a veteran human rights and minority rights campaigner and has served as the deputy director for the National Council for the Decentralization of the Republic of Serbia.